-While these baked potatoes with a blue cheese topping work great as a side, they are so flavorful that they make an impressive appetiser or tapas style dish.
+While these baked potatoes with a blue cheese topping work great as a side dish, they are so flavorful that they make an impressive appetiser or tapas-style dish.

 The great thing about potatoes, like white rice and tofu, is that they provide volume to small amounts of stronger and distinct flavours – in this case, the flavour of Roquefort.
 Not only is the flavour great, but the sensation of eating the warm potato with the cold blue cheese and sour cream mixture is an experience in itself.

 I used Roquefort cheese in this recipe as it is easily my favourite blue cheese.
 If you are not familiar with blue cheeses, I encourage you to explore the range.
-Start by reading the Cooks Thesaurus page on this, then go buy some samples at the deli counter.
-A good red wine and a few crackers aid the tasting experience!
-Or for a less conventional pairing, try a good sake.
+Start by reading the Wikipedia entry on Roquefort, then go buy some samples at the deli counter.
+Good red wine and a few crackers aid the tasting experience!
+Or for a less conventional pairing, try with a good sake.

 A very different potato and Roquefort pairing is this gnocchi with blue cheese dish.
-As with these baby potatoes, the gnocchi provide some bulk and texture to carry the more intensely flavored ingredients such as the Roquefort and sun dried tomatoes.
+As with these baby potatoes, the gnocchi provides some bulk and texture to carry the more intensely flavoured ingredients such as the Roquefort and sun-dried tomatoes.
 These crispy smashed potatoes are yet another example.